Building a Belt-Disk Sander Homemade Machines & Jigs

 Leer este artículo en español

-I first had the idea for this belt and disk sander two years ago and quickly made the prototype, with the intention that I would build the final version shortly thereafter.
+I first had the idea for this diy belt sander two years ago and quickly made the prototype, with the intention that I would build the final version shortly thereafter.
 Of course, one thing leads to another and the build was put on hold while other, more quickly finished projects were done.

 What has been keeping me from finishing is that I wanted to get a comprehensive plan together for this, plus a detailed build article and video.
 It can take quite an effort and a fairly large amount of time to make all of this happens at once, and with my busy schedule, finding the time has been a challenge.